-The data release documentation for DP1, available at dp1.lsst.io.
-The contents include an overview of the LSSTComCam observations, descriptions of the data products, and a high-level summary of the processing pipelines.
-The DP1 release documentation is similar to the contents of this paper, but presented in a browsable, searchable webpage built with Sphinx, and written with a focus on applications of the data products to scientific analysis.
+The data release documentation for DP198 provides an overview of the LSSTComCam observations, detailed descriptions of the data products, and a high-level summary of the processing pipelines.
+Although much of its content overlaps significantly with this paper, the documentation is presented as a searchable, web-based resource built using Sphinx99, with a focus on enabling scientific use of the data products.